Human trafficking in Europe

 consiglio_europa

-STATISTICAL DATA 2013 – 2014
+STATISTICAL DATA 2019-2022

-OSCE – In 2003 the OSCE Ministerial Council adopted the OSCE Action Pina for combating trafficking in human beings and established the OSCE Anti-Trafficking Mechanism.
+OSCE – In 2003 the OSCE Ministerial Council adopted the OSCE Action Plan for combating trafficking in human beings and established the OSCE Anti-Trafficking Mechanism.
 The OSCE action plan creates a direct link between the political commitments made by participating States since 1975 and the national recommendations in the fields of::

 • PREVENTION of trafficking in human beings;